How to Train a Cat to Go Potty Outside

 - Keep the potty area as similar as possible to their indoor setup

-Whether your cat is a kitten or an adult, the principles are the same: start small, go slow, and build trust.
+Is it hard to litter train a cat?
+Well, whether your cat is a kitten or an adult, the principles are the same: start small, go slow, and build trust.
+That’s all the effort you need to put!!

 Tips for Success